Student Support Services

 Upper and Middle School Learning Specialist

-Rachel joined the FCS community in fall 2016 after over twenty years as an English teacher.
+Dr. Rachel Slaughter earned her doctoral degree in Cognitive Studies in Reading at Widener University.
+Rachel joined the FCS community in the fall of 2016 after over 28 years as an English teacher or academic administrator.
 She holds an undergraduate degree from Cabrini College, a Masters of Education from Kutztown University, and a Reading Specialist Certification from The Department of Education.
-Rachel is currently writing her dissertation to complete her doctoral work in Cognitive Studies at Widener University.
 A published author, she has completed two Fellowships and has a distinguished track record of professional publications, presentations at regional and national conferences, and awards and teaching in higher education.

 Middle and Upper School Counselor (PT)